sharklang/sharklang/WhyChooseJava.md

 **Conclusion**

+What is the choice really about: it is not only about the raw performance at runtime, but also other keey green IT factors such as maintainability and longevity.
+And of course adoption, as it would be useless to develop something that no-one would ever use.

-Even if it might be 2 times more energy hungry, Java is the only good compromise for the start of Sharklang as a code generation target.
+So even if it might be 2 times more energy hungry, Java is the only good compromise for the start of Sharklang as a code generation target.
 Defining a good mature / mainstream C/C++ based architecture would be a challenge, with potential candidates like Drogon, but that seem not as mature as they should be.
 That could lead to build around Ngnix, developping ngnix modules in C that could then call dynamic librairies native apis developped with a C++ mature actor framework like [CAF](https://actor-framework.readthedocs.io/en/stable/index.html).
 A lot less obvious than going for Vertx or Actix, with a generated code complexity that is also higher… So then the second generation target in a few months or years would probably be Rust / Actix.